zn-a/NetSec/A6/README.md

 # Assignment 6: Network Telescope Analysis

-This folder contains Python scripts used for Assignment 6.
-A Python virtual environment `.venv` is used to manage
+This folder contains the Python scripts used for Assignment 6 of CS4430 Network Security.
+A Python virtual environment `.venv` is used to manage dependencies.
-dependencies:

 ## Setup Instructions